PrefectHQ/prefect/docs/index.md

     ```

 After running any of these flows, fire up the UI to gain insight into their execution.
-Prefect now works interactively or through scheduled [deployments](concepts/deployments.md).
+You can continue to use Prefect interactively or set up automated [deployments](concepts/deployments.md).

 ---